We are working on behalf of farmers and growers to mitigate the challenges posed by the prolonged period of dry weather.

 - More detailed hydrological information can be found in the EA’s weekly and monthly water situation reports: GOV.UK | Water situation reports for England

-The briefing covers what is considered traditional water abstraction for crop use, as well as changes in recent years to the scope of what is defined as abstraction, for example diversion of water to create or enhance habitat, which may be as a result of participation in an agri-environment scheme.
+The guide covers what is considered traditional water abstraction for crop use, as well as changes in recent years to the scope of what is defined as abstraction, for example diversion of water to create or enhance habitat, which may be as a result of participation in an agri-environment scheme.

 We advise members with abstraction licences to carefully consider the management of their licence – especially where the licence is held by the landowner and the irrigation licence is used by a contract crop grower for example.
 All licences and any associated agreements around their use should be kept under regular review, especially as we enter another challenging growing season.

 You can find more information on dealing with extreme heat and the impact on cross compliance at: GOV.UK | Extreme heat advice for farmers and land managers